 Domain Name Server or we can say Domain Name System is a distributed method that helps humans to remember name of any website.
 Generally websites are hosted on servers using their IP Address.
 Humans cannot remember IP Address (numbers) all the time.
 That’s where DNS helps.
-DNS make any IP Address into normal text so anyone can remember the address of any website.
+DNS make any IP Address into normal text so anyone can remember the address of any website, in accordance to ethical hacking specialists.

 DNS acts like an Address book for the internet.
 If you know any particular address name but don’t know their IP Address you can easily look it up in the address book.
-DNS works the same way.
+DNS works the same way, ethical hacking teachers assure.

 DNS RECORD TYPES:-